 Most people want to buy the biggest diamond they can get for their money.
 However, it’s recommended to start working with a carat range and narrow down your choices later.

-Always go for the best cut quality.
-The cut is the most important factor that determines how light enters the stone and is reflected back.
+Cut quality is the most important factor that determines how light enters the stone and is reflected.
 The better a diamond’s cut, the more brilliance and sparkle the stone has.
 A diamond with no inclusions or colour tints will still look dull if it’s not cut exceptionally well which is why you should always go for the best cut quality.

 Now, it’s time to set a minimum colour range.

-If your diamond will be set in platinum or white gold, the colour minimum should be I colour – any lower than that will show yellow tints.
+If your diamond will be set in platinum or white gold, the colour minimum should be I colour – any lower than that will show yellowish or brownish tints.

 However, there is an exception to the above recommendation.
 If you are going to have your diamond set in a setting other than solitaire (side-stone setting, pavé setting, halo setting, etc.), the minimum should be H colour.

 If the diamond will be set in yellow gold, you can go as low as J, K or L colours.
-As diamonds tend to absorb the colour of yellow gold, you won’t really see the difference between H and K coloured diamonds when set in yellow gold.
+Since diamonds tend to absorb the colour of yellow gold, most likely you won’t see the difference between H and K colour diamonds when set in a yellow gold setting.

 Now it’s time to examine additional features you should be paying attention to.